neadie/FundamentalsOfDataAnalysisProject/README.md

 Analyse
-Relationship between number of meals server , day of the week , sex of payer and time of the day and size of the group Realtionship Males / Females days of the week Conclusion
+- Relationship between number of meals server , day of the week , sex of payer and time of the day and size of the group
+- Realtionship Males / Females days of the week
+- Investigate if a male smoker or non smoker on a sunday could be predicted from k -Nearst neighbour algorithm
+- Conclusion
-Summarise conclusions of the analysis.
+   - Summarise conclusions of the analysis.